Marketing, Communications & Content job market report cover, Washington-Arlington-Alexandria, DC-VA-MD-WV, 2026-06

 Executive Verdict

-Main caution: Do not treat this like a remote-first creative market: about 75% of postings are on-site and only about 10% are remote.[4]
+Main caution: Do not read the headline posting count as a remote-friendly market: about 75% of postings are on-site, only about 5% are remote, and local living costs run above the national baseline.[12][21]

 What Changed Recently